DieterSteinhauser/project_documentation/docs/_sources/engineering/ultrasonic_theremin.rst.txt

 The Raspberry Pico is a development board with an RP2040 microcontroller chip.
 It has 264KB of SRAM and 2MB of flash memory.
-Development for the Pico is versatile as the platform capable of being programmed in MicroPython, CPython, C, and Rust [15]_.
-The Pico has a dual core processor capable of 133MHz clock speed, set to 125MHz out of the box.
+Development for the Pico is versatile as the platform capable of being programmed in MicroPython, CPython, C, and Rust [13]_.
+The Pico has a dual core processor capable of 133MHz clock speed, set to 125MHz out of the box [15]_.
 There are 40 GPIO pins on the board, with SPI, I2C, and UART communication capability.
 The Pico comes equip with a 12-bit 500ksps ADC with 5 channels total.
-One channel is configured to an RP2040 internal temperature sensor, and three are tied to GPIO pins on the Pico [16]_.
+One channel is configured to an RP2040 internal temperature sensor, and three are tied to GPIO pins on the Pico [14]_.
 The Pico also has a timer with four alarms, a Real-Time-Counter (RTC), and sixteen Pulse-Width Modulation (PWM) channels

 .. figure:: theremin_images/image001.png
   :align: center

-  Figure 1: Raspberry Pico Pinout [15]_.
+  Figure 1: Raspberry Pico Pinout [13]_.

 ADC Theory